Wiz Defend is Here: Threat detection and response for cloud

 • OWASP’s Top 10 for LLMs identifies and proposes standards to protect the most critical vulnerabilities associated with LLMs, such as prompt injections, supply chain vulnerabilities, and model theft.

 • Google’s Secure AI Framework offers a six-step process to mitigate the challenges associated with AI systems.
-These include automated cybersecurity fortifications and risk-based management.
+These include automated cybersecurity fortifications and AI risk-based management.

 • Our own PEACH framework emphasizes tenant isolation via privilege hardening, encryption hardening, authentication hardening, connectivity hardening, and hygiene (P.E.A.C.H.).
 Tenant isolation is a design principle that breaks down your cloud environments into granular segments with tight boundaries and stringent access controls.